connsteele/connsteele.github.io/README.md

     - Install Bundler: Open your terminal or command prompt and run `gem install bundler`

 2.  **Install Gems:**
-    - Run `bundle install` to install the required gems and dependencies listed in the Gemfil
+    - Run `bundle install` to install the required gems and dependencies listed in the Gemfile
     - Note if you have a webrick related error run `bundle add webrick`

 6.  **Run Jekyll locally**